 Where/When to find me:

-My office hours are 10am-1pm and 2pm-5pm.
+My walk in office hours are Monday through Thursday 10am-1pm and 2pm-5pm.
 My office is located at 19 West 4th Street (@Mercer St.) on the 2nd floor.
 With the exception of a week or two before registration, you never need an appointment to come see me.
 Please just come by.
 I am here almost every weekday and I would love to speak with you.
 You are not bothering me.
 This is my job and I am here for you.
 Come prepared with the questions you want to ask and know what information you are looking for.
 You might want to review the courses you have taken or plan to take before you come in, make sure you are on track with credits and requirements.

 For information about MAP requirements, you should see an advisor from CAS advising on the 9th floor of Silver.
 I am your major (or minor) advisor so this is the focus of our time together.

 • October/November: Clearance and Registration for Spring semester.